 Over three million Americans voluntarily leave their jobs each month.

-That's according to recent Bureau of Labor statistics, which show that many of them leave because they're confident that they can find work elsewhere.
-This cultural shift away from working for only a handful of companies for one's entire career is creating new challenges for recruiting teams.
+Recent Bureau of Labor statistics show that many of them leave because they’re confident that they can find work elsewhere.
+This cultural shift away from working for only a handful of companies for one’s entire career is creating new challenges for recruiting teams.

 A 2017 report by Kronos and Future Workplace revealed that 95 percent of HR leaders believe “employee burnout is sabotaging workforce retention,” and 87 percent called better retention a critical priority.